 So you think you might have vestibular migraine - what do you do?
-What kind of doctor treats this?
+Who are the best doctors?
 How do you get on the path that feels steady again?
-This is the guide for you.
+This is the vestibular migraine guide for you!

 Many of us didn’t know what the heck was happening to us when we began to experience many symptoms like vertigo, imbalance, derealization, and brain fog…and neither did our primary care doctors.

 If you’ve read my story, you’ll know I started out with a primary care doctor who told me I was stressed.
 Then an ENT doctor who thought it was a neuritis and would go away.
 Then to several neurologists who said I just had anxiety.
 There was that vestibular rehab clinic that told me I probably had a perilymph fistula too.

 As we bounce around from doctor to doctor, never getting answers, the problem begins to feel insurmountable.
 I put together this little guide that can help you know where to start and what the process might look like.

 1. Review The Symptoms

 First of all, read this post about common vestibular migraine symptoms.